thoennes/poser-panel/README.md

 ## Problem

-Poser exports unimesh OBJs (ie: "welded") which can't be used as morphs in either Poser or DS.
-This is because Poser does not export a mesh in OBJ format with the same structure as the original OBJ.
-Even when welded (ie: the vertex count is made the same as the original), the vertex order is different.
+Poser exports a mesh as an OBJ which can't be used as a morph in either Poser or DS.
+This is because Poser does not export a mesh with the same structure as the original OBJ; the vertex order is different.
+Even when welded  (ie: the vertex count is made the same as the original) into a single mesh (aka: unimesh).

 ### Explanation

+#### OBJ Format

-In Object files, vertexes are defined in a simple text file with one vertex per line, defined as:
+In Object files, vertexes are defined in a plain text file (eg: mesh.obj) with one vertex per line, defined as:

 <pre>
 v x,y,z
 </pre>

-The vertex index is just a counter that increments for each "v" line read sequentially from the text file.
+The vertex index (v[i]) is just a counter that increments for each "v" line read sequentially from the text file.

 As in: